blue9735/PanicBuyingComments/README.md

-# PanicBuyingComments
+# PanicBuyingPropagationModel
-Data used in panic buying case studies
+Coding of panic buying propagation model and data of panic buying case studies